-- There are currently no preventive HIV vaccines approved by the Food and Drug Administration (FDA), but research is under way.
+- Currently, no preventive HIV vaccines have been approved by the Food and Drug Administration (FDA), but research is underway.
 You must be enrolled in a clinical trial to receive a preventive HIV vaccine.

 What is a preventive HIV vaccine?

 A preventive HIV vaccine is given to people who do not have HIV, with the goal of preventing HIV infection in the future.
-The vaccine would teach the person’s immune system to recognize and effectively fight HIV in case the person is ever exposed to HIV.
+The vaccine teaches the person's immune system to recognize and effectively fight HIV in case the person is ever exposed to HIV.

 Are there any FDA-approved preventive HIV vaccines?

-There are currently no preventive HIV vaccines approved by the Food and Drug Administration (FDA), but research is under way.
+Currently, no preventive HIV vaccines have been approved by the Food and Drug Administration (FDA), but research is underway.
 You must be enrolled in a clinical trial to receive a preventive HIV vaccine.

 How is a preventive HIV vaccine different from a therapeutic HIV vaccine?

 While a preventive HIV vaccine is given to people who do not have HIV, a therapeutic HIV vaccine is given to people who already have HIV.
 The goal of a therapeutic HIV vaccine is to strengthen a person’s immune response to the HIV that is already in the person’s body.
 Researchers are exploring the use of therapeutic HIV vaccines:

 - To slow down the progression of HIV infection

 - To eliminate the need for antiretroviral therapy (ART) while still keeping undetectable levels of HIV